 - the quality and importance of your research question(s)

-- the feasibility of your approach to solving these problems
+- the feasibility of your proposal

 - the suitability of your choice of research sponsors and environments

 - your vision of how this fellowship will contribute to your career development.

 We encourage fellows to collaborate with researchers in other low- and middle-income countries.

 At the end of this fellowship, you should be able to show:

 - you have the potential to be an independent leader in your area of research

 - you have the skills and experience to apply for more advanced (intermediate level) funding schemes.

 Value of Fellowship: Support includes: